Course - Physical Organic Chemistry - TKJ4180

 - determine if a reaction is acid or base catalyzed (specific or general catalysis) from kinetic data, and feel comfortable in making estimates on reaction mechanisms by use of the Hammett equation as a tool in studies of organic reactions

 - interpret data for the inclusion of isotops and how this can be used in mechanistically studies of organic reactions

-- choose a suitable solvent for a reaction based on the solvent physical properties and knowledge about the mechanism of the reaction
+- explaining steric and electronic effects in several important reactions Finally the students can demonstrate the ability to choose a suitable solvent for a reaction based on the solvent physical properties and knowledge about the mechanism of the reaction

 - propose a reaction mechanism using the principles described above